Zacharyat19/TensorFlow-Image-Classification/README.md

     json_file.write(class_names)
 ```
 ### Directions:
-  Run at least one training sesion before making any prediction.
-This wil generate weights needed to make accurate predictions.
+  Run at least one training sesion to allow the model to create weights and save into the JSON file.
+This only needs to be done once before predictions can be made.